-This gay Dublin institution operating since 1985 is still where most young gay guys meet.
-It's got a spacious interior with a dancefloor and a stage where the regular weekly drag shows take place.
-For any gay visitor, this is a must.
+This gay Dublin institution, in business since 1985, is still where most young gay guys meet.
+It's got a spacious interior with a dancefloor, and a stage where regular weekly drag shows take place.
+It’s a must for any gay visitor.

-Located just steps away from the popular "The George," this bar is one of the hottest gay destinations at the moment.
-There's always something going on seven days a week.
+Located just steps from the popular "The George," this bar is one of the hottest gay destinations at the moment.
+There's always something going on, seven days a week.

 The Boiler House

-Look for the hotel that best matches your budget, type of trip or personality.
-Here you can guarantee your hotel room but you do NOT pay anything at the time of booking.
-Payments are only made at the hotel and there are no booking fees.
-Most allow cancellations with no penalty if done up to 24 or 48 hours in advance.
-You'll see that information at the time of booking and again in the confirmation email.
+Look for the hotel or apartment that best matches your budget, type of trip or personality.
+You may guarantee your reservation but do NOT pay anything at the time of booking.
+Payments are only made at the property, and there are no booking fees.
+Most hotels and apartments allow cancellations with no penalty if done up to 24 or 48 hours in advance.
+You'll see that information at the time of booking and again in the confirmation email: